wookayin/tensorflow-plot/README.md

 Note
 ----

+### Some comments

+Matplotlib operations can be *very* slow as Matplotlib runs in python, so please be aware of runtime performance.
+There is still a room for improvement, which will be added sometimes later.

+Moreover, it might be also a good idea to draw plots from the main code (rather than having a TF op) and add them as image summaries.
+Please use this library with your best discernment.

+### Thread-safety issue

 Please use **object-oriented** matplotlib APIs (e.g. `Figure`, `AxesSubplot`) instead of [pyplot] APIs (i.e. `matplotlib.pyplot` or `plt.XXX()`) when creating and drawing plots.